Chandrashekar-Dappin/SVlearn/Datatypes/Arrays/Associative Array/Associative Array Methods/initialising associative array using foreach loop/README.md

-## we cannot directly initialise the assoc.. array first we need to define the keys..then we can modify those values using foreach loop.
+## we cannot directly initialise the assoc. array using foreach loop.first we need to define the keys..then we can modify those values using foreach loop.

 ## Ex1: initialising for string index
 ```